 Treatment of Bulimia and Binge Eating Disorder

-Efficacy’s Cognitive Behavioural therapists, based in centres across London and the UK, are experts and highly training in delivering CBT treatments to help you overcome bulimia and binge eating disorder.
+Efficacy’s is specialised in Cognitive Behavioural Therapy and based in centres across London and the UK, are experts and highly training in delivering CBT treatments to help you overcome bulimia and binge eating disorder.

 Binge eating can take place in a small time frame.
 The general features are overeating or maybe being aware that you have eaten a lot more than others would do in a given period.
 It can seem that during your overeating there is a sense of lack of control and a feeling of eating in an “automatic pilot” fashion.